melanke/linelay/README.md

 <sub><sup>With Sass you can use `margin-left: {number}px`, `@include ml($number)` or `@include ml($number, $mediaquery)`<sup><sub>

 ### .gutter-{number}
 Defines margins between all children elements.
+Consider using `.items-mb-{number}` to help when the line breaks.

 <sub><sup>With Sass you can use `@include x-gutter($number)`, `@include y-gutter($number)`, `@include x-gutter($number, $mediaquery)` or `@include y-gutter($number, $mediaquery)`<sup><sub>